Borgo (rione of Rome): 1936-1950: the destruction of the Spina

 All the others were either pulled down and rebuilt with their fronts on the new roads (like Palazzo dei Convertendi, rebuilt to align with the Via della Conciliazione, and the houses of Febo Brigotti and Jacopo da Brescia, whose façades were reassembled on the new Via dei Corridori), or, like the small churches of San Giacomo a Scossacavalli and Sant'Angelo ai Corridori, formerly built along the Piazza Scossacavalli and along the Passetto, simply demolished and never rebuilt.

 Besides a few drawings, no scientific documentation of the old quarter was taken.
-Most of the inhabitants, whose families had been living and working in Borgo for centuries, were deported to the outskirts in the middle of the Campagna, as Acilia.
+Most of the inhabitants, whose families had been living and working in Borgo for centuries, were moved to the outskirts in the middle of the Campagna, as Acilia.
 That happened because no new apartment houses were built, but only offices, mainly used by the Vatican.

 Judgement about the whole undertaking, controversial since the beginning, appears now to be largely negative.
 In fact, besides the destruction of many ancient edifices and, above all, of a whole social tissue, what was lost forever was the "surprise" (typical of the Baroque), when, at the very end of the narrow and dark lanes of the Borgo, the huge Piazza and Basilica suddenly appeared.
 Now, instead, Saint Peter's appears in the distance, flattened as in a postcard, and the sense of perspective gets lost as well.

 During the 1930s extensive demolition affected also the northwestern part of the rione (Via di Porta Angelica e Via del Mascherino).
-These were officially undertaken in order to better define the border between Italy and the new State of the Vatican City.
+These were officially undertaken in order to better define the border between Italy and the new Vatican State.